 All downhill from here

 We met the rest of the group, who had climbed Kala Patthar earlier that day and had a final lunch of Sherpa soup in Gorak Shep before starting our descent.

 When we arrived back at Lobuche, we took a rest on a stone wall.
 I glanced towards the cafe we had been in a couple of days before where I had witnessed the weird scene with the delerious woman.

 “I’m heading to the cafe,” I said.
 “Get a slice of chocolate cake and refuel.”

 Still hot and sweaty from the hike, I opened the door and started towards the counter.
 The same restless energy as before filled the room, a waiting room for the main event, with no guarantee of actually making it.

 A sunburnt Australian man in his mid-forties sat up theatrically in disbelief.
-He scoffed and shook his head.
 “Will you close the bloody door!?”

 I scowled at his overreaction and trudged back to push the door shut.
 After purchasing and devouring my chocolate cake I marched out to meet the others.
 A gathering mist hung in the air.

 “Have you made a decision, Robert?”
 I said.